Remato/Remato/README.md

 My passion lies in solving challenging problems with code.

-In my spare time, I like play RPG games:video_game:, read :books:, listen to music :headphones: and build some personal app's and search for security vulnerabilities
+## My hobbies

+🎮 I like play RPG games;

+📚 Read books;

+🎧 Listen to music;

+ 📱 Build some personal app's;

+🐞 Search for security vulnerabilities;

 I enjoy learning new things abouts science and techs and share it with my friends.